Table of Contents

 The anterior longitudinal ligament has its origin at the anterior tubercle of the atlas.
 It runs anterior along the vertebral bodies and is attached to the same.
 In contrast to the posterior longitudinal ligament, the anterior ligament is connected to the intervertebral discs with only a few fibers.
 In addition to its stabilizing function, this ligament controls and limits the extension and lateral flexion of the spine.

 As the name suggests, the interspinous ligaments extend from the spinous process to spinous process of the adjacent vertebral bodies.
 They also connect to the supraspinous (dorsal) and the flava (ventral) ligaments.
-In the cervical spine, they become a part of the lig. nuchae and serves to stabilize, control and limit flexion, lateral flexion and rotation.
+In the cervical spine, they become a part of the lig. nuchae and serve to stabilize, control and limit flexion, lateral flexion, and rotation.

 Like the supraspinous ligament, the intertransverse ligament also connects the spinous process tips of adjacent vertebral bodies.
 It limits both flexion and lateral flexion.

-The flava ligaments extend over the dorsolateral spinal canal and originate from the vertebral arch lamina of two adjacent vertebrae, or insert into them.
+The flava ligaments extend over the dorsolateral spinal canal and originate from the vertebral arch lamina of 2 adjacent vertebrae, or insert into them.
 In the thoracic and lumbar spine, they are connected to the joint capsule of the zygapophysial (facet joint) type.
-It is one of the strongest ligaments of the spine and stabilizes the vertebral arch joint during flexion.
+It is 1 of the strongest ligaments of the spine and stabilizes the vertebral arch joint during flexion.